Chloe Ing: Early years

 Ing began learning to skate in 2006.
 She made her ISU Junior Grand Prix (JGP) debut in 2013 and would also compete on the JGP series during the following four seasons.

+In 2014, Ing won the National Figure Skating Championships in the Senior Ladies' Free Skate category, representing the Ice Angels Club.
+In 2016, she won the National Figure Skating Championships again and was also awarded the Ice Angels Artistic Trophy, for the most artistic presentation of a routine.

 She placed 20th at the 2017 Four Continents Championships in Gangneung, South Korea, and 34th at the 2017 World Junior Championships in Taipei, Taiwan.

 2017–2018 season

 Ing began her season by winning the silver medal at the 2017 Southeast Asian Games.
 She obtained the highest free skate score to finish second overall.
 She then took bronze at the 2017 Merano Cup, making her the first figure skater to win a senior ladies' medal for Singapore at an ISU international competition.

 Ing received the gold medal at the 2018 Singapore National Figure Skating Championships.
 At the 2018 Four Continents Championships, she placed 19th in the short program and 20th in the free skate to finish 19th overall.
 She then competed at the 2018 World Junior Figure Skating Championships, placing 20th in the short to qualify for the free skate, finishing 23rd overall.